-6.5.6 Providers for In-Home Care Aide
+6.6.6 Providers for In-Home Care Aide

-Personal care aides are provided by home care agencies licensed by the state of North Carolina who comply with 10A NCAC 13J .1107.
+In-home aides are provided by home care agencies licensed by the state of North Carolina who comply with 10A NCAC 13J .1107.
 A spouse, parent, child or sibling of the CAP/C beneficiary may be employed to provide this service only if the person meets all the following:

 - a.
-CAP/C beneficiary and provider are 18 years of age or older; - b. meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the in-home care agency to provide the personal care task at that level as defined by the Board of Nursing; and
+CAP/C beneficiary live-in caregiver or direct care provider are 18 years of age or older; - b. meets the aide qualifications; or deemed competent by the appropriate licensed supervisory professional of the in-home care agency to provide the personal care task at that level as defined by the Board of Nursing; - c. meet the live-in caregiver requirements by the approved coordinated caregiver provider; and - d. any employment cannot interfere with or negatively impact the provision of services; nor supersede the identified care needs of the CAP/C beneficiary.
+This restriction applies to other relatives and hired personnel.

-- c. any employment cannot interfere with or negatively impact the provision of services; nor supersede the identified care needs of the CAP/C beneficiary.
-This restriction applies to other relatives and hired personnel. - d. provider(s) subject to the EVV requirements must comply with Section 12006 1903(l) of the 21st Century Cures Act and any subsequent amendments.
+e. provider(s) subject to the EVV requirements must comply with Section 12006 1903(l) of the 21st Century Cures Act and any subsequent amendments.

-6.5.7 Provider for Pediatric Nurse Aide
+6.6.7 Provider for Pediatric Nurse Aide

-Home Health providers shall comply with 10A NCAC Chapter 13 Subchapter J; and be in compliance with North Carolina Health Services Regulation in the management of this service.
+Home Care providers shall comply with 10A NCAC Chapter 13 Subchapter J; and be in compliance with North Carolina Health Services Regulation in the management of this service.